Location-based products simulation

 , but have mind it could play a role in real life products.
 This is why it is mandatory to follow the flow through the nextPath

-requests for location-based dummy products, is designed to simulate geographical product selection before cart creation and purchase.nextPath
+requests for location-based dummy products, is designed to simulate geographical product selection before cart creation and purchase.Each call returns a nextPath

 , guiding the client to the next step.
 Dummy responses are predictable and reusable for developer tests β especially with fixed values such as categoryId = 8